C-Kianian/CS400/README.md

 # CS400
 Weekly work for CS400 @UW-Madison, most weeks will have a project (P#.name) and an activity (A#.name).
 Some weeks will be missing or lacking one of these (projects/acitivties) due to exams/breaks.
 Also, some were removed since viewing the files would not accuratly display what was being learned.
+Notice that some weekly projects get updated due to bugs being noticed or different requirments when integrating into the main projects (P1/P2)